Debbie Schneider, CPM - DawningLife Midwifery

 Please see my website for more information: www.BirthingRight.com

 “Only when women control the territory in which they give birth can they reclaim childbirth.
 Only when midwives and mothers build a strong supportive sisterhood which enables women to give birth in their own way, in their own time, and in their own place, can midwifery be reborn.”
 Sheila Kitzinger

-I am a Certified Professional Midwife (CPM) in an active homebirth practice.
+I am a Certified Professional Midwife (CPM-TN) and currently licensed in the state of Tennessee, in an active homebirth practice.
 I consider midwifery a noble profession and a true calling.
 I am dedicated to nurturing, educating and empowering women in pregnancy and childbirth.
 My practice is based on informed choice—with each hour long appointment providing time for education, discussion, and building of trust.
 This enables families to make well-informed choices, while actively creating the best possible birth experience for them.
 Many families are choosing waterbirth as an option and one which I encourage.

 I provide a full program of individualized and wholistic care for women during prenatal, birth and postpartum.
 I have an extensive knowledge of herbs, having studied both formally and informally for the last 10 years, and approach my life with a holistic mindset, I am currently studying homeopathy.
 I have had 2 natural births, (way back in theearly 70's) and have had the joy of being present for 4 of my 5 grandchildren's births, 2 of which were at home.